I guess you have come across signs that seem to communicate something, but you can't make head or tail of it.

 It’s also a good idea to buy multiple sets of knitting needles so you can experiment with different materials until you find which type you like best.

-Most yarn labels display both the metric and US size, so make sure you are looking at the correct number.
+Most yarn label symbols display both the metric and US size, so make sure you are looking at the correct number.
 Following the knitting needle size guidelines will make knitting with a particular yarn much easier.

 5. YARN GAUGE